10 gum trees that also make good firewood

 WHAT TO PLANT WITH YOUR GUMS

 Gums often do well with acacia (wattles) as the smaller trees can live under a gum canopy, and are also good firewood trees in their own right.
 Wattle varieties to try include:

-• Acacia melanoxylon, good to coppice after year 7 over several rotations, tolerates wide range of conditions but does best on sheltered, well-drained, fertile soil, nitrogen-fixing, burns fast
+Acacia melanoxylon, good to coppice after year 7 over several rotations, tolerates a wide range of conditions but does best on sheltered, well-drained, fertile soil, nitrogen-fixing, burns fast.

 HOW TO MAKE A HERBAL FIRESTARTER